slackapi/bolt-js/docs/_future/deploy_your_app.md

 #### Test your Slack app

-At this step your app should be live, listening for messages, events, or whatever you have coded up!
-Go ahead and jump into a workspace with your app to test things out!
+At this step your app should be live, listening for messages, events, or whatever else you have coded up!
+Go ahead and jump into a workspace with your app to test things out! 🚀

-If you are using the [Bolt for JavaScript Starter Template `future` branch](https://github.com/slack-samples/bolt-js-starter-template/tree/future), now would be a good time to try out a link trigger and workflow.
-Sending a "hello" message to a channel that your bot is a member of should also elicit a response from your app.
+Now would be a terrific time to try tripping your Trigger to test that your Workflows are executing as expected - though check that you're not running the app locally!

-Sometimes problems arise in the deployment process that can be difficult to spot.
-If your app isn't working, [inspecting the activity logs](#activity-logs) may reveal the source of the problem.
+And sometimes problems arise in the deployment process that can be difficult to spot.
+If your app doesn't seem to be running, [inspecting the activity logs](#activity-logs) may reveal the source of the problem.

 ### Updating the code {#update-code}